You can install dask with

 pip install dask below.

-We do this so that users of the lightweight core dask scheduler aren’t required to download the more exotic dependencies of the collections (numpy, pandas, etc..)
+We have these options so that users of the lightweight core dask scheduler aren’t required to download the more exotic dependencies of the collections (Numpy, Pandas, Tornado, etc..)

 Install from Source¶